This Baked Popcorn Chicken Recipe is juicy, crispy, exploding with flavor and Baked not fried!

-This Popcorn Chicken recipe is a family favorite that everyone begs for.
+This Baked Popcorn Chicken recipe is a family favorite that everyone begs for.
 The crunchy chicken morsels make a fun family dinner, appetizer or Game Day favorite.
 The chicken is dunked in buffalo sauce then baked with spiced panko and cornmeal to create juicy, crunchy, purely addicting popcorn chicken that is better than any chicken nuggets!
 You can make the Popcorn Chicken ahead of time and freeze for later then just bake from frozen when those crunchy chicken cravings strike!

 What is Popcorn chicken?